LazaUK/AIFoundry-Agents-LogicApps/README.md

 ```

 > [!NOTE]
-> The OpenAPI approach provides better standardisation, automatic validation and reduced maintenance in comparison to Function Calling approach, while enabling full functionality of Logic Apps integration.
+> The _OpenAPI_ approach offers improved standardisation, automatic schema validation and reduced maintenance compared to the _Function Calling_ method, while still enabling the full functionality of Logic App integration

 ## Option C: Logic App as a Tool using OpenAPI Schema with Managed Identity auth

-<<WORK IN PROGRESS>>
+This section details the most secure and robust method for integrating a Logic App by using an **OpenAPI schema** with _Managed Identity_ authentication.

+> [!ATTENTION]
+> This approach enhances security by eliminating the need to manage secrets or SAS tokens.
+The Azure AI Foundry agent leverages the resource's managed identity to securely acquire an authentication token, which is then used to call the Logic App. _This is the recommended approach for production environments as it follows best practices for cloud security and credential management_.

 ## Appendix: Sample Logic App
-To demonstrate the integration, you'll need a Logic App with an HTTP trigger that accepts location parameter and returns weather information.
+To demonstrate the integration, you'll need a Logic App with an HTTP trigger that accepts a location parameter and returns weather information.

 ![Logic Apps sample](images/LogicApps_VisualDesign.png)